-Minimum Qualifications: This position requires a minimum of a Bachelor of Science degree in a biological or wildlife specialty or statistics, and three years of professional work experience.
-A Master’s degree may be substituted for two years of actual work experience.
-(If you are PhD Candidate, please list your research assistant work in your Job History.)
+Minimum Qualifications: Requires a minimum of a Bachelor of Science degree in wildlife biology or wildlife management, or closely related natural resource science degree and four years of professional work experience with a wildlife or natural resource management agency is required.
+A Master’s of Science degree may be substituted for two years of actual work experience.

-The position requires broad knowledge of surveys and statistical methods used in the study of wildlife resources.
-Applicants must have experience conducting mail or electronic surveys, including statistically appropriate sampling, designing survey instruments, and data capture and analyses.
-Applicants must be able to maintain extensive databases, records and files.
-Applicants must be able to communicate effectively both orally and in writing with wildlife management professionals, the media and the public.
-Applicants need to possess strong organizational skills and work independently on multiple tasks with overlapping deadlines.
+The position requires extensive knowledge of wildlife and population management, wildlife habitat needs, and life cycle ecology, particularly for upland game species.
+Applicants must be able to communicate effectively both orally and written with wildlife management professionals, the media and the public.
+Applicants need to possess strong organizational and project coordination skills and work independently on multiple tasks with overlapping deadlines.
 Applicant must be able to work collaboratively with others on cooperative projects and to resolve problems.

 Requires satisfactory completion of a criminal background check.

 - Experience in wildlife management, surveys and analysis of survey data, particularly with upland game species